iboB/ibob.github.com/_posts/2022-09-04-the-case-for-optional-ref-and-void.md

 Still a bit clunky.

 Can we have a an `optional` that is truthy by default?
 The answer here is "yes".
 And we will, too.
 C++23 is about to introduce [`std::expected`](https://en.cppreference.com/w/cpp/header/expected) which is a union type of a value and an error.
 It is truthy by default.
 The default constructor constructs a value-initialized object.
-It has a specialization for a reference value, so that's good, but there are no plans for void specializations.
+It has a specialization for a reference value *and even for a `void` value, so that's good, but not a for a `void` error*[^1]. ~~so that's good, but there are no plans for void specializations.
 And, thinking about it, `std::expected<void, Error>` makes a lot of sense.
 Yes, you might say that it is very similar to `std::optional<Error>`, but the truthiness is the opposite.
-Generic code will have to be specialized for these cases, risking bugs and needlessly overcomplicating stuff.
+Generic code will have to be specialized for these cases, risking bugs and needlessly overcomplicating stuff.~~

 I, for one, would go full `void` on `expected`.
 Thus `expected<X, void>` would be almost exactly like `optional<X>`, but with the notable difference that it would be truthy by default.
 In fact, I *have* gone full `void` on `expected`.
 Much like many implementations of `optional` were created before it became a part of the standard, many implementations of `expected` exist today.
 It doesn't require any modern language features and can be safely implemented with C++11.
 My implementation can be found [here](https://github.com/iboB/itlib/blob/master/include/itlib/expected.hpp), and it does have specializations for ref and `void` values, and for `void` errors.
 Finally, we can have an even fancier equivalent to `bool`: `itlib::expected<void, void>`.
 Yay.
 And, also, we can do this: